department-of-veterans-affairs/vets-design-system-documentation/src/_about/accessibility/accessibility-testing.md

 Automated accessibility testing tools are crucial for building accessible digital products because they provide a quick and efficient way to identify potential issues.
 Currently, each design system component goes through:

-- An Axe scan via Cypress.
+- An Axe scan via Cypress for the default variation of the component.
-- An Axe scan via the browser extension.
+- An Axe scan via the browser extension for each additional variation of the component.

 ## Use of Color